dbarzin/pandora-box/README.md

 Pandora-BOX
 ============

-Pandorabox is a USB scaning station base on Pandora
+Pandora-Box is a USB scaning station based on [Pandora](https://github.com/pandora-analysis).